DPDK/dpdk/doc/guides/nics/mlx5.rst

   the input ``lro_timeout_usec`` value.
   If this parameter is not specified, by default PMD will set the smallest value supported by HW.

+- ``hp_buf_log_sz`` parameter [int]

+  The total data buffer size of a hairpin queue (logarithmic form), in bytes.
+  PMD will set the data buffer size to 2 ** ``hp_buf_log_sz``, both for RX & TX.
+  The capacity of the value is specified by the firmware and the initialization will get a failure if it is out of scope.
+  The range of the value is from 11 to 19 right now, and the supported frame size of a single packet for hairpin is from 512B to 128KB.
+It might change if different firmware release is being used.
+By using a small value, it could reduce memory consumption but not work with a large frame.
+If the value is too large, the memory consumption will be high and some potential performance degradation will be introduced.
+  By default, the PMD will set this value to 16, which means that 9KB jumbo frames will be supported.

 .. _mlx5_firmware_config: